LucientZ/DiscordPyBot/docs/index.md

 #### channel-disable

 Disables an [auto feature](#auto-features) in the specific channel this command is used in.
-This will only work on features that have previously been enabled throughout the server and does not keep a feature from being enabled.
+This will only work on features that have previously been enabled in the channel and does not keep a feature from being enabled in the future.

 #### ping